The quest for the best ribs

 - Cut ribs into serving portion size.
 For dinner plates, this is usually three bones per serving.

-- Place ribs in a large roast pan, bone side down, cover and roast for 2 hours.
+- Place ribs in a large roast pan, bone side down, cover and roast for 1 ½-2 hours (until tender).

 - Meanwhile, prepare the barbecue sauce.
-Bring all sauce ingredients to a boil, then simmer for about 40 minutes to 60 minutes, uncovered to allow the sauce to thicken.
+Bring all sauce ingredients to a boil, then simmer for about 40-50 minutes, uncovered to allow the sauce to thicken.

 - After the ribs are cooked, drain the grease from the pan then brush the sauce over the ribs.

-- Return to ribs to the oven and slow roast, covered for another 30 minutes.
-The ribs will hold well and should stay moist for up to an hour.
+- The ribs will hold well and should stay moist for up to an hour.

 Take the survey and share your favorite American foods.